alexgoussev/aes_crypt/README.md

 - to Phil Nicholls for [PHP-AES-File-Encryption library](https://github.com/philios33/PHP-AES-File-Encryption)
 - to IgoAtM for [PHP aesCrypt complient class](https://forums.packetizer.com/viewtopic.php?f=72&t=403)

-I've used some ideas from those libraries for my implementation.
+I've used some ideas from these libraries for my implementation.